As robotic grasping improves, rivals debate the metrics of success

 “Under certain circumstances, if we have nice objects and you have a very fast robot, you can get there [human picking rates] ,” Goldberg told VentureBeat last month.
 “But they say humans are like 650 per hour; that’s an amazing level.
 It’s very hard to beat humans.
 We’re very good.
 We’ve evolved over millions of years.”

 Metrics used to measure progress in robotic grasping can vary based on the task.
-For example, for robots operating in a mission critical environment like space accuracy matters above all.
+For example, for robots operating in a mission-critical environment like space, accuracy matters above all.

 Whatever success metrics companies use to measure progress in robotic grasping, both Chen and Goldberg agree a continued focus on adversarial examples — the kind that continually stump systems — can lead to great progress.